pooltogether/v4-docs/docs/reference/launch-architecture.md

 **It's important to note that deposited are never custodied.** Neither the multisig or Defender have access to user deposits.

 As the protocol decentralizes the privileged roles will be reduced in order to minimize trust and maximize automation.

+## Attacks and Mitigations

+There are two specific types of attack that we've mitigated using timelocks:

+- Defender bug or attack
+- Cross-chain front-running

+### Defender Bug or Attack

+If the Defender script has a bug or been compromised then the Draw, Prize Distribution, or both will be corrupted.
+The Draw Calculator Timelock will be 24 hours long to mitigate this problem.

+This means that the Draw and Prize Distributions cannot be used until 24 hours have elapsed after submission.
+This affords the multisig an ample window of time to fix the problem.

+### Front-running

+The Draw Beacon on Ethereum will be using the Chainlink VRF to request a random number and create a new Draw.
+The Defender autotask will propagate the Draw to Polygon.
+Front-running on Ethereum isn't possible because the Draw timestamp is set when the RNG is requested, before the reveal.

+However, on Polygon, if a user sees the VRF reveal and the Polygon chain is a few seconds behind then the user can quickly deposit using a wallet of their choice into the Polygon pool.
+This means they could calculate a wallet that wins the grand prize and deposit using that wallet.

+To mitigate this problem, we look at user balances one hour prior to the draw timestamp.
+This allows for clock drift between Ethereum and Polygon for as much as an hour.
+Totally overkill, but we can decrease it over time.